 If you search online or on Amazon, you’ll currently find quite a few machines that look very similar to BootySprout.

 Collectively, this category of home fitness equipment has been referred to as “hip thruster machines” – namely, because they allow you to do loaded (i.e., with additional resistance) hip thrusters.

 As far as strengthening your glutes, hip thrusters are a great option, and would likely be included in any sort of glute workout plan.

 But as with many bodyweight movements, it can sometimes feel like you have to do 20+ repetitions before you feel like your glutes are actually working.

 So… one option is to add a barbell across your waist to create additional resistance.
-This has been a common progression to hip thrusts for some time and can be seen in gyms across the world.
+This has been a common progression to hip thrusts for some time and are probably one of the most popular glute exercises in gyms.